Published on April 27, 2013

 Published on April 13, 2013

-I have made it no secret that a large amount of the traffic at CFLdb ends up on the Compensation FAQ.
-Examining the traffic to this section I can see the primary audience is US players evaluating the CFL as an option, especially in the first half of the year when graduating college players are evaluating their options.
+It is no secret that a large amount of the traffic at CFLdb ends up on the Compensation FAQ.
+Examining the traffic to this section, it is apparent the primary audience is US players evaluating the CFL as a league, especially in the first half of the year when graduating college players are evaluating their future football options.
 Next in number are Canadians running the gamut of naiveté, curiosity, looking for proof to settle an argument and any other reason you can think of.